 Romance slows to a sultry crawl at Pappy’s.
 This Western-themed pub hosts the most cutting-edge indie musicians in the desert.
 Sean Lennon, Vampire Weekend, Spiritualized, and Beth Orton have played here.
 Fall in love like you’re in a Cameron Crowe film or better — a quirky Gregg Araki comedy.

-Wild nights get even wilder at Dillon Roadhouse.
+Wild nights get even wilder at Dillon's Burgers and Beer.
 This drifter-themed saloon delivers a view of kitschy desert life with its Western façade and rustic décor.
-But don’t let its looks fool you; Dillon Roadhouse draws great talent from all over the state.
+But don’t let its looks fool you; Dillon draws great talent from all over the state.
 Punk band Agent Orange has played here.
 So has The Entrance Band.

 The Hood Bar and Pizza

 Every romance needs a casual hangout.
 Find a date or connect with cool patrons who share your love of rock, cold brews, and a good slice.
-The Hood’s crowd is not too trendy, nor is it pretentious — it’s filled with the best the desert has to offer.
+The Hood’s crowd is not too trendy, nor is it pretentious — it’s filled with the best the desert has to offer.<br />

 Ace Hotel & Swim Club

 When Harry met Sally, he would have probably brought her here.
-Woody’s is a laid-back burger joint that doubles as a spectacular jazz music venue.
+Woody's is a laid-back burger joint that doubles as a spectacular jazz music venue.
 Open mic night draws folks from throughout the Coachella Valley.
 Meet your future partner at the counter while ordering a quick bite to eat.
-Celebrate your partnership while listening to talented locals like saxophonist Michael Bolivar.
+Celebrate your partnership while listening to talented locals.

 To all the Sinatras of the world, meet your Ava, Mia, Deano, or Sammy in the Purple Room.
 From jazz to classic rock to karaoke, locals and visitors adore this venue for its rich history and retro vibes.
 Whether you identify with the golden age of Hollywood, or just enjoy the lore of it all, this venue is king.